vatesfr/xen-orchestra/disaster_recovery.md

 Retention, or **depth**, will apply with the VM name. **If you change the VM name for any reason, it won't be rotated anymore.** This way, you can play with your DR VM without fearing to lose it.

 Also, by default, the DR VM will have a "Disaster Recovery" tag.

+## Conflicts

+If you boot a copy of your production VM, be careful: if they share the same static IP, you'll have troubles.

+A good way to avoid this kind of problems is to remove the network interface and check if the export is correctly done.